nielsbasjes/yauaa/src/main/docs/README-Usage.md

       <artifactId>log4j-jcl</artifactId>
       <version>${log4j2.version}</version>
     </dependency>

+NOTE: Some of those logging frameworks are only used in specific analysis situations (like robots with a url).
+To avoid failing only when such an event occurs a `fail fast` construct has been added:
+At the moment of creating the UserAgentAnalyzer (i.e. during the `.build()`) a temporary instance all of these Logging frameworks are created.
+If one of them is not present it will immediately throw an `InvalidLoggingDependencyException` (=`RuntimeException`).

 # Serialization
 If your application needs to serialize the instance of the UserAgentAnalyzer then both the standard Java serialization and